relativitydev/import-api-wrapper/README.md

 	WebServiceUrl
 	WorkspaceId

- # Configuring the Legacy Wrapper:
+ # Configuring the Legacy Wrapper
- Add the appropriate versioned assemblies from your MSI SDK Import API folder to the legacy wrapper references.
+ Add the appropriate versioned assemblies from your MSI SDK Import API folder to the Relativity.DataExchange.Wrapper.Legacy references.